KohheePeace/udemy-rails-web-dev-tutorial-en/docs/bootstrap-css-guide/02-play-with-bootstrap.md

+!!! abstract "Chapter Goals"
+    - Get used to Bootstrap CSS

 In the last chapter, we saw that Bootstrap is a huge external CSS file.

-It means if you add class to html, the style applied to HTML.
+**It means if you add class to html, the style applied to that HTML.**

 Let's check it.

-make `test3.html`
+Make `test3.html`

 Copy and paste bootstrap starter template.